ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 Following this, is a terminology section that is referenced normatively by other documents and is a key part of this document.
 There is then a section on use cases and how they leverage the roles and workflows described.

-In this document, terminology which is defined within this document are consistency Capitalized.
+In this document, terms defined within this document are consistently Capitalized [work in progress. please raise issues, if there are Blatant inconsistencies].

-Current verticals that use remote attestion include:
+Current verticals that use remote attestation include:
 * The Trusted Computing Group "Network Device Attestation Workflow" {{I-D.fedorkow-rats-network-device-attestation}}
 * Android Keystore {{keystore}}
 * Fast Identity Online (FIDO) Alliance attestation {{fido}}